 Learn more about these various giving options below and review recommended bequest language that you can share with your attorney.
 When you make a commitment to a future legacy gift, you will be recognized as a member of the PathPoint Legacy Society, which acknowledges our most visionary supporters.
 More details can be found in the PathPoint Legacy Society brochure.

-To discuss your plans with a PathPoint representative, please contact Rebecca Bogdanovic, Director of Development & External Affairs, at 805.863.3353, or Legacy@PathPoint.org.
+To discuss your plans with a PathPoint representative, please contact Rebecca Bogdanovic, VP of Development & External Affairs, at 805.863.3353, or Legacy@PathPoint.org.
 PathPoint also has an experienced Planned Giving Consultant who can help us answer any questions you may have.

 If you have made plans to leave a legacy gift to PathPoint, we would appreciate notification of your intention.